 Compassion was reduced to pity

 But perhaps the darkest legacy of the modern welfare experiment was the lost motivation, vision and dependency engendered among countless poor.
-Founded on a secular a history of charityand materialistic ideology, the welfare system harmed the poor by reducing them from human beings to digits—mouths to be fed.
+Founded on a secular and materialistic ideology, the welfare system harmed the poor by reducing them from human beings to digits—mouths to be fed.
 In all of this, the Judeo-Christian understanding of compassion—suffering together with—was somehow lost.
 It withered away in the incompatible soils of secularism.
 The idea of compassion—the idea of suffering together with—is a uniquely biblical concept.
 When the orthodox church abandoned its historical poverty-fighting role, it took with it the traditional definition of compassion.
 By the end of the 20th century, compassion had been reduced to a weak “feeling of pity,” the charity of government bureaucracy.
 While the old, biblical understanding of compassion carried with it a call for action and personal involvement in the lives of the poor, the modern understanding reduces compassion to an emotion—a discomfort that can easily be eliminated through the giving of a few dollars or a little free food.

 The failure of the welfare system